dwarvesf/playground/Engineering/Atomic package in Golang.md

 | BenchmarkAddValueWithMutex-8      | 10000 | 126994 ns/op    |
 | BenchmarkAddValueWithAtomic-8     | 14080 | **84896 ns/op** |

-In the meantime, this package support functions to interact with some types in golang: int32, int64, uint32, uint64, and the pointer.
+In the meantime, this package support functions to interact with some types in Golang: int32, int64, uint32, uint64, and the pointer.
 The implementation with Pointer is an excellent feature.
 It can get easier to apply the help of the atomic package for other types.
 It provides an interface to store, update, and retrieve a value of a specific type and is asynchronously included.

 ## Atomic Pointer use case

 We build our system using Metabase as a reporting service.
 Metabase provides the API to interact with the dashboard via RESTful.
-A jwt token is used to authenticate the request.
-We need a logic to update the jwt token while the other business logic uses the jwt token.
+A JWT token is used to authenticate the request.
+We need a logic to update the JWT token while the other business logic uses the JWT token.

 ```go
 package main